yixuan/rcpp-note/source/api/Vector_ctor.rst

       ex_Vector_slr() ## TRUE
       */

-.. cpp:function:: Vector(const int& size, Func gen)
+.. cpp:function:: Vector::Vector(const int& size, Func gen)

    - *size*: length of the vector.
    - *gen*: a function that takes no argument and returns a number of the